 “You have answered correctly,” Jesus replied.
 “Do this and you will live.”

-Of course, faith would be carefully defined as “belief” or “trust” in Jesus.
+Of course, faith would be carefully defined as passive “belief” or “trust” in Jesus.
 We simply acknowledge Jesus as the Son of God and accept what he accomplished on our behalf.
 “Works” would be absolutely excluded from this process.
 Salvation cannot involve even the slightest shred of effort or obedience on our part.

-At this point, I hope that the reader can perceive the problem looming ahead – not unlike the iceberg which struck the bow of the HMS Titanic on her maiden voyage.
+It should not be difficult to perceive the problem looming ahead – not unlike the iceberg which struck the bow of the HMS Titanic on her maiden voyage.